 My Scripts for lmgrd License Daemon

 Me and my colleagues teach students system and simulation programming at MIPT.
-We use Wind River Simics installation obtained under Academic license.
+We use Wind River Simics installation obtained under an academic license.
 Its 50 floating licenses are managed by central Flexera Flexnet license manager daemon.
 The main executable of this software is called lmgrd.
 Upon startup, its process opens up a network port and waits for connections from client software asking for licenses for particular features.
 The very same licensing software is used by many other engineering software packages, including Maple, Intel Compiler, Mathematica, ARM’s Keil MDK etc.

 A manual setup was well documented and went pretty straightforward.
 Still, a proper automatic start/stop functionality, as a Linux service, was nowhere to be found.
 This lead to annoying issues like stale lock files.
 So I wrote an init.d script to fix this.
 I installed it at the Debian-based server with help of update-rc.d and had no problems with lmgrd so far: now it shuts down and starts up correctly.